JUNE LITERARY BIRTHDAYS

 - John Mactaggart, encyclopedist and civil engineer, author of Mactaggart's Scottish Gallovidian Encyclopedia (1791; d.1830)

-- Philadelphia-born novelist and poet Barbara De Wayne Chase-Riboud (1939), sculptor, novelist, and poet, author of the best-selling Sally Hemings (1979)
+- Philadelphia-born Barbara De Wayne Chase-Riboud (1939), sculptor, novelist, and poet, author of the best-selling Sally Hemings (1979)

 - June 27